Imran99/serverless-plugin-apollo-graphql-federation/README.md

 service:
   custom:
     apolloGraphQLFederation:
+      uploadForDeploymentRegion: eu-west-2
       graphs:
         - name: 'myGraph'
           apolloKey: apollo-api-key-for-my-graph
           url: https://my-implementing-service/mygraphendpoint
           schema: './myGraph/schema.gql',
 ```

+`uploadForDeploymentRegion` (optional) is used for multi-region deployments where the same api is deployed to multiple AWS regions.
+If you encounter intermittent Apollo schema validation failures when doing simultaneous regional deployments, try setting this variable to one of your deployment regions.
+The schema only needs to be uploaded for a single region.

 ## Couldn't I just use the serverless-hooks-plugin to do this?
 Yes you could but this would potentially log your apolloKey in your build server logs which is undesirable.